paullouisageneau/libdatachannel/examples/README.md

 This directory contains different WebRTC clients and compatible WebSocket + JSON signaling servers.

 - [client](client) uses libdatachannel to implement WebRTC Data Channels with WebSocket signaling
-- [web](web) contains an equivalent implementation for web browsers and a node.js signaling server
+- [web](web) contains an equivalent implementation for web browsers
 - [signaling-server-python](signaling-server-python) contains a similar signaling server in Python
 - [signaling-server-rust](signaling-server-rust) contains a similar signaling server in Rust (see [lerouxrgd/datachannel-rs](https://github.com/lerouxrgd/datachannel-rs) for Rust wrappers)
+- [signaling-server-nodejs](signaling-server-nodejs) contains a similar signaling server in node.js

 - [media](media) is a copy/paste demo to send the webcam from your browser into gstreamer.
 - [streamer](streamer) streams h264 and opus samples to web browsers (signaling-server-python is required).